Welcome to my Second Income Center review! 😀

 Squeeze pages are an effective tactic for marketers to build their email lists for repeat customers, don’t get me wrong.

-As you’ve probably guessed throughout this entire review, I’m labelling the ‘SIC’ as a blatant SCAM.
+As you’ve probably guessed throughout this entire review, I’m labelling the Second Income Center as a scam.

 Unfortunately, many newbies like you get caught out with these types of “get-rich-quick link posting” scams promising you the world on a plate.